ronaldolucindo/contests/README.md

-Solution for some online programming contests in c/c++
+Solution for some online programming contests in javascript, c/c++ or java